2011 Oregon State Beavers baseball team

 The 2011 Oregon State Beavers baseball team represented Oregon State University in the 2011 NCAA Division I baseball season.
 The team participated in the Pacific-10 Conference.
 They were coached by Pat Casey and assistant coaches Marty Lees, Pat Bailey, and Nate Yeskie.
-They played home games in Goss Stadium at Coleman Field.
-The Beavers finished the season with a 41–17 overall record, and came in third in the Pacific-10 Conference Championship with 17 wins and 10 losses.
+They played their home games in Goss Stadium at Coleman Field.
+The Beavers finished the season with a 41–19 overall record, and came in third in the Pacific-10 Conference Championship with 17 wins and 10 losses.

 The team was selected to host a Regional in the 2011 NCAA Division I baseball tournament, and as such were seeded #1 in the Corvallis Regional.
-The Beavers won all three of their games in the Corvallis Regional and went on to play the #6 national seed Vanderbilt in the Nashville Super Regional, where they lost 1–11.
+The Beavers won all three of their games in the Corvallis Regional and went on to play the #6 national seed Vanderbilt in the Nashville Super Regional, where they lost in 2 games.

 Previous season

 Oregon State finished the 2010 regular season as the #8 team in the Pacific-10 Conference, and lost to the Florida Gators in the Gainesville Regional.
 Many players returned from last year's team to play for the 2011 team.